Native American culture

 In war, Deg Hit'an men fired their bows or fought with war clubs.

-Here is a website with pictures and information about American Indian weapons.
+Here is a website with pictures and information about the war club

 What are Deg Hit'an arts and crafts like?

-Deg Hit'an artists are known for their fine basketry and
+Deg Hit'an artists are known for their fine Indian basket and

 Deg Hit'an, Ahtna, and other Alaskan Athabascan artwork.